ZAddon/ZC-Vein-Miner/README.md

 <h1>Hello this is ZACRAFT2012 </h1>

-Thank you for downloading ZC Vein Miner [RP]
+Thank you for downloading ZC Vein Miner Durability is not Reduced [RP]

-The Behavior Pack is available at the link below.
+The Behavior Pack is available at the link below
 - https://lynk.id/zacraft-store/5j267j6d8jyo